DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2024-02-17-Install HAOS on Odroid M1S.md

 <img src='../assets/img/blog/M1S-Ports.webp' alt="Odroid M1S Board" width="50%" style="display: block; margin: 0 auto">

-Installing HAOS erases Petitboot, the factory bootloader provided by Hardkernel.
-If you wish to return to using official Hardkernel images, short the two maskrom pads near the 40pin connector while booting an SD card with [Recovery Image][1]
+Installing HAOS erases the factory bootloader provided by Hardkernel.
+If you wish to return to using official Hardkernel images, see the [recovery steps][5] in the documentation.

 ### Flash Home Assistant OS